 Open your mobile browser (Safari, Chrome, etc.), log into your learning system, and navigate to the quiz.
 Start the quiz; the LockDown Browser app will automatically launch.

-IMPORTANT: LockDown Browser for iPad is *not* compatible with the D2L Brightspace "Pulse" app, nor the Canvas "Student" app.
-The only iPad app it is compatible with is the Schoology iPad app.
+IMPORTANT: LockDown Browser for iPad is *not* compatible with the Canvas "Student" iPad app.
+The only iPad apps that are compatible with LockDown Browser for iPad are the Schoology iPad app and the D2L Brightspace "Pulse" app.

 3. When you start a quiz that requires LockDown Browser, you should see the following message.
 You must click "Yes" to open the LockDown Browser app.